lilianalillyy/t470s-uefi-unlock/readme.md

 I do not take any responsibility for the damage that may be caused to your device.
 Doing this will void your laptop's warranty.

-### If you can boot to your OS

-You may not need to use the clip reader and Pi, nor open your device.
-Flashrom, the util used for flashing the chip, is also able to flash internal chips of the device it's running on, however I have not tested it this way.

-TBD

 ### Tools

 If you cannot boot to the OS, you will need these tools: